Acaruso/boxes-and-arrows/README.md

 # boxes-and-arrows

-### building and running application
+### Building and running application

-prerequisites: have npm and node installed locally
+- Prerequisites: have npm and node installed locally

-to install npm packages:
+- To install npm packages:
-`npm install`
+    - `npm install`

-to build:
+- To build:
-`npm build`
+    - `npm build`

-to run application:
+- To run application:
-open `dist/index.html` in a web browser
+    - open `dist/index.html` in a web browser